 Deploying Kanject BaaS

 Kanject BaaS modules deploy into your AWS account, not ours.
-Each module ships as a NuGet package plus a CloudFormation template; you provision them once per environment and your service code talks to them like any internal dependency.
+Each module ships as one or more NuGet packages plus a CloudFormation template; you provision them once per environment and your service code talks to them like any internal dependency.

 Because the modules run in your account, there are no per-request, per-user, or per-message Kanject charges.
 AWS bills you the same as if you'd written the integration yourself — Kanject only charges for the libraries.